DanielleDaly/portfolio-project-4/README.md

 ### Cloudinary Account Set up

-- In order to set up an account on the Cloudinary website I clicked on the "Sign Up For Free" button
+- In order to set up an account on the Cloudinary website I clicked on the "Sign Up For Free" button.
-- I entered my name, email address and choose a password
+- I entered my name, email address and choose a password.
-- For Primary interest, I chose "Programmable Media for image and video API"
+- For Primary interest, I chose "Programmable Media for image and video API".
-- I clicked on "Create Account"
+- I clicked on "Create Account".
-- I verified my email address
+- I verified my email address.

 ### Link app to Cloudinary

-- I went to the dashboard on Cloudinary
+- I went to the dashboard on Cloudinary.
-- I clicked on "Copy to clipbpard" next to API Environment variable
+- I clicked on "Copy to clipbpard" next to API Environment variable.
 - I added this to the env.py file as os.environ["CLOUDINARY_URL"] ="<URL copied from Cloudinary>"
 - On the Heroku dashboard I added a new Config Var - CLOUDINARY_URL & DISABLE_COLLECTSTATIC
 - In the settings.py file: